Yom-Tov Ehrlich

 Rabbi Yom-Tov Ehrlich (יום-טוב עהרליך) (1914–1990) was a renowned Hasidic musician, composer, lyricist, recording artist, and popular entertainer known for his popular Yiddish music albums.
-He was born in a small village, Kozhan Gorodok, Russian Empire, and raised in a nearby village, Davyd-Haradok, Belarus (then Poland).
+He was born in Kozhan Gorodok and raised in the nearby Davyd-Haradok, both then part of the Russian Empire.
 He survived the Holocaust in Samarkand, Soviet Union.
-Later, he moved to Williamsburg, Brooklyn, New York.
+In 1946 he left, eventually settling in Williamsburg, Brooklyn, New York, United States.

 Ehrlich was born to a family of Karlin-Stoliner Hasidim.
 His grandfather, Yom Tov Simcha Ehrlich, was an aide to Rabbi Aharon of Karlin, an early leader of the Hasidic movement.
 Ehrlich himself was a Hasid of the late Rabbi Yochanan Perlow of Karlin.

-Some of Ehrlich's favorite songs were later recorded by other popular Hasidic entertainers, such as Mordechai Ben David, Lipa Shmeltzer,Levy Falkowitz and Avraham Fried, although Ehrlich himself used Russian classical and folk melodies to his own Yiddish lyrics.
+Some of Ehrlich's favorite songs were later recorded by other popular Hasidic entertainers, such as Mordechai Ben David, Lipa Schmeltzer, Levy Falkowitz, & Avraham Fried, although Ehrlich himself used Russian classical and folk melodies to accompany his own Yiddish lyrics.

 His most popular songs include: "Yakkob", the tale of a Jew in Uzbekistan during the Holocaust; "Shloof mein kind" ("Sleep, my child"), the song of a Jewish woman who finds a child alone in the woods during the Holocaust; and "Williamsburg", a song about Hasidic Williamsburg during the 1950s.